jbcabs14/Project-Green/docs/activity-chat.md

-# Activity Chat Page Mock-Up
+# Activity Chat Dialog Mock-Up

 ## Description
+The **Activity Chat Dialog** offers the feature where participants of a certain event or movements can communicate and update of the cetain event.